sophiayduan/Endev-board/JOURNAL.md

 Lots of time was spent today learning different concepts.
 I think this is my v1 schematic finished, I just need to make sure everything will work, then i'll start searching for more footprints...

+I added the ESP-12 for WiFi connection, so if something went wrong, and I am at home, I can receive a notification.
+(However,
 # June 29th: Beginning the PCB
 **Total time spent: 5.5h**